TheRoddyWMS/Roddy-Default-Plugin/README.md

 </processingTools>
 ```

-This will declare that the file `resources/workflowName/environments/conda.sh` to be used as workflow setup
-script for all jobs.
+This will declare that the file `resources/workflowName/environments/conda.sh` to be used as workflow setup script for all jobs.
 Like all Roddy "tools" such environment scripts need to be executable.

 Notice the reference to a "TOOL" variable in the `cvalue`.
-Each environment script is represented in Roddy as
-a "tool" that has a name, e.g. "myProcessingStepEnv".
-All tool names, which are conventionally in "camel-case", are exposed
-to the cluster job environment in a translated form.
+Each environment script is represented in Roddy as a "tool" that has a name, e.g. "myProcessingStepEnv".
+All tool names, which are conventionally in "camel-case", are exposed to the cluster job environment in a translated form.
 The tool name is translated in 3 steps by

   - inserting an underscore '\_' before all capitals,
-  - changing them to all upper-case, and
+  - changing all letters to upper-case, and
   - prepending "TOOL\_" before the name.

 Thus "myProcessingStep" becomes "TOOL_MY_PROCESSING_STEP_ENV".
-The "workflowEnvironment_conda" tool from the previous
-example is translated to "TOOL_WORKFLOW_ENVIRONMENT_CONDA" and points to the `workflowName/environments/conda.sh` _with the path
-available for the cluster job on the remote system after Roddy has copied the scripts_.
-This base-path may be different for every
-run and therefore in the XML the tool is only specified with a `basepath` attribute-value relative to the `resources` directory in
+The "workflowEnvironment_conda" tool from the previous example is translated to "TOOL_WORKFLOW_ENVIRONMENT_CONDA" and points to the `workflowName/environments/conda.sh` _with the path available for the cluster job on the remote system after Roddy has copied the scripts_.
+This base-path may be different for every run and therefore in the XML the tool is only specified with a `basepath` attribute-value relative to the `resources` directory in
 the plugin.

-Note that because the environment script is simply `source`'d you can access variables from the parameter-file (`PARAMETER_FILE`,
-sourced before; see above) from within that script.
+Note that because the environment script is simply `source`'d you can access variables from the parameter-file (`PARAMETER_FILE`, sourced before; see above) from within that script.
 For instance, you may want to also specify the conda environment name in the XML:

 ```xml
 <cvalue name="condaEnvironmentName" value="myWorkflow" type="string"